BYLINE: Rob Mitchum

 Newswise — Most Americans can expect wetter winters in the future due to global warming, according to a new study led by a University of Illinois Chicago scientist.

-The study in npj Climate and Atmospheric Science also reported an increased frequency in “very wet” winters — those which would rank in the top 5% of U.S. historical total winter precipitation.
+The also reported an increased frequency in “very wet” winters — those which would rank in the top 5% of U.S. historical total winter precipitation.
 By the end of the 21st century, these previously rare winters would happen as often as once every four years in some parts of the country.

 Combined with a shift from snow to rain in many parts of the country, the changes will have dramatic implications for agriculture, water resources, flooding and other climate-sensitive areas, said Akinsanola, assistant professor of earth and environmental sciences at UIC.